Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Voila!
 Liver, and onions, all done at the same time.
 How much easier can it get??
 You’ve even prepared the salad.

 Serve hot.
-The liver, that is, not the salad.
+(The liver, that is, not the salad.)

 Bon appetit!

-Is this is your kids’ first time eating liver, or (heheh) yours?
-Here’s what you can do to increase the enjoyment...
+Is this is your kids’ first time eating liver, or yours?

-As you serve each plate, cut each strip of liver into small bite-size pieces.
+• As you serve each plate, cut each strip of liver into small bite-size pieces.

-Put a fairly generous dollop of catsup atop each piece of liver.
+• Put a fairly generous dollop of catsup atop each piece of liver.

-Leave the catsup on the table in case anyone wants extra.
+• Leave the catsup on the table in case anyone wants extra.

 Chicken Liver - Nutrition Facts

 47 calories per 100 oz, nearly all of them from protein (30) and fat (16).
-Liver has a glycemic index score of 0 (zero).

 Overall, liver provides a rich array of nutrition.
 This list hits the high points:

-Important Note: Cholesterol is not the cause of heart problems, inflammation is, according to Dr. Lundell, an open heart surgeon with over 5,000 operations to his credit.
+Important Note: Cholesterol is not the cause of heart problems, inflammation is, according to Dr. Lundell, an open heart surgeon with over 5,000 heart operations to his credit.
 Cholesterol is actually the raw material for your body’s hormone system, and if you don’t eat it, your body must make it or die.

 Raising-Rabbits.com is not affiliated with and does not benefit when you go to either site.
-But we believe strongly that the information these sites present is spot-on, and your health will benefit by not being afraid of cholesterol, except in the case of familial hypercholesterolemia.
+But we believe strongly that the information these sites present about cholesterol is spot-on, and your health will benefit by not being afraid of cholesterol, except in the case of familial hypercholesterolemia.

 Have your say about what you just read!
 Leave me a comment in the box below.